 An educational CRM can come to your rescue at this important juncture, it helps to automate communication at every step with that personal touch.

-A study by Ovum said that 90% of the education institutes have claimed to used a CRM (that was in 2013, that number is obviously greater in 2020).
-Unlike the traditional excel sheets CRM helps you track your student lifecycle journey & communication seamlessly at any point of your admission season, which makes collaborations with the team easier.
+A study by Ovum said that 90% of the education institutes have claimed to use a CRM (that was in 2013, and that number is obviously greater in 2020).
+Unlike traditional excel sheets CRM helps you track your student lifecycle journey & communication seamlessly at any point of your admission season, which makes collaborations with the team easier.

-Any CRM initiative needs to focus on end objectives which should be linked to goals of the admissions team.
-When it comes to selecting the right CRM, it needs to precisely keep the below benefits in mind especially for the Head of Admissions or Head of Marketing.
+Any CRM initiative needs to focus on end objectives which should be linked to the goals of the admissions team.
+When it comes to selecting the right CRM, it needs to precisely keep the below benefits in mind, especially for the Head of Admissions or Head of Marketing.